opensearch-project/project-website/_posts/2025-10-14-Scaling-Sparse-Vector-Search-to-Billions-Neural-Sparse-Now-Supports-Approximate-Search-for-Ultra-Fast-Retrieval.markdown

 In OpenSearch 3.3, we're introducing an approximate retrieval algorithm for sparse vectors.
 This algorithm delivers faster query times than BM25 while maintaining the semantic understanding of neural sparse models.
 For billion-scale search applications, it removes key scalability barriers by dramatically reducing query latency, allowing you to achieve better performance with fewer nodes.

-The capability to search across billions of documents with latency less than 12 ms changes what's possible in information retrieval.
+The capability to search across billions of documents with latency of less than 12 ms changes what's possible in information retrieval.
 We're excited to see you use this technology to build the next generation of semantic search applications.
 As always, we'd love to hear your feedback---join the conversation and share your experiences on the [OpenSearch forum](https://forum.opensearch.org/).